Tips for answering Oxford interview questions

 Imagine that 100 people all put £1 into a pot for a prize that will go to the winner of a simple game.
 Each person has to choose a number between 0 and 100.
 The prize goes to the person whose number is closest to two-thirds of the average of all the numbers chosen.
 What number will you choose, and why?

-As interviewer Nick Yeung, from University College, explained, the solution has a “recursive nature”.
+The solution has a “recursive nature”.
 The candidate, after initially choosing a number he or she hopes is closest to two-thirds of the average of all chosen numbers, must expect that others will also choose the very same number (for the same reasons).
 This then requires choosing a different number (two-thirds of the average of those updated chosen numbers), but then the whole process starts again.

 Ultimately, everyone will settle on zero as their choice, and this is the formal solution, although it raises more questions about rational choice and actual choice than it actually solves.

-With a question like this, and similarly complex problems like How do pirates divide their treasure [under “Computer Science”], the answer involves a bit of a slog.
+With a question like this, and similarly complex problems like "how do pirates divide their treasure" [under computer science], the answer involves a bit of a slog.
 But do not give up: every step you take is even more evidence of your clear-thinking and problem-solving skills.